R100DX/RDSActivity/README.md

 ### Configuration options

-At the top of `RdsActivity/frontend.js` there are six options:
+At the top of `RdsActivity/frontend.js` there are five options:

 ```javascript
 const SHOW_RDS_ICON    = true;   // RDS icon next to stereo indicator (true/false)